Other Functions

 ADDDATE

-The ADDDATE function adds the second timespan parameter value to the first date-time value and returns a new date-time.
-The added timespan parameter should be written with the syntax of dd:HH:mm:ss (days : hours : minutes : seconds).
-If the first parameter is NULL or cannot be converted to a valid date-time or if the second parameter cannot be converted to a valid timespan, then the function returns NULL.
+The ADDDATE function adds the timespan value in the second parameter to the date-time value in the first parameter, then returns the new date-time.
+The added timespan value should be written with the syntax of dd:HH:mm:ss (days : hours : minutes : seconds).
+If the first parameter is NULL or the second or first parameter cannot be converted to a valid date-time then the function returns NULL.

 Aggregate = No